OracularIS/mocaclient/docs/getting-started/getting-started-current.md

 **Installation Options**

-Following are the two options for an installation:
+The following are the two options for installation:

 1. Installer
 2. Portable